amonjerro/dungeon/README.md

 ## How can I contribute?

 However you wish.
 Documentation is always welcome, as well as constructive criticism.
-I'm new to this whole Git thing so I guess I'll be evaluating anything else on a case-by-case basis.

 ### A caveat
 English isn't my first language; Spanish is.
 I'll try to keep the docs and comments in English but I make no promises regarding the commit messages.
 Those messages I write them as spur of the moment stuff while trying to be descriptive.
 So, yeah.